hazelweakly/hazelweakly.me/src/blog/so-you-want-to-hire-for-developer-tooling.md

   - The idea that you can have basically any engineering function without hiring industry experts in that function should seem both insulting and laughable; even if you hire them as consultants, you should understand deeply that success means leveraging others and you now have the funding to fully do so.

 Figure out where in here you are and how much catching up you have to do.
-This role probably doen't make sense until you're at 50 engineers, but it's not a bad idea to start thinking about it at 15.
+This role probably doesn't make sense until you're at 50 engineers, but it's not a bad idea to start thinking about it at 15.

 # How To Fuck Up Before You Even Start Hiring